 The Board is elected by the shareholders of the Company.
 Under the Company's constitution, directors are required to retire and seek re-election in accordance with the NZX Listing Rules.

-The Board currently comprises seven directors.
-All of the directors are non-executive directors.
+The Board currently comprises six directors.
+All of the directors are non-executive directors and all of the directors were determined to be Independent.1